HTTP-RPC/Kilo/README.md

     * `RequestMethod` - associates an HTTP verb with a service method
     * `RequestParameter` - associates a custom request parameter name with a method argument
     * `ResourcePath` - associates a resource path with a service method
-    * `Response` - associates a custom response description with a service method
     * `WebServiceException` - thrown when a service operation returns an error
     * `WebServiceProxy` - web service invocation proxy
     * `WebService` - abstract base class for web services